adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 -   does software meet the speed and reliability that an expert would expect?
 -   etc.

-#### Originality & innovation
-Teams will gain points based on the originality of their project.
-Does the project take a novel approach to teaching with digital media?
-Does it combine existing practices in new ways, for a new effect?

-Students will lose points in originality for verbatim translating of existing learning solutions to the new problem space.

 #### Learning science
 At the end, this studio challenge is about learning.
 Points in this